Running Exposed Romex in Garage: Code & Best Practice

 Is Running Exposed Romex in Garage Permitted?

-Romex® NM-B is a nonmetallic-sheathed cable and is primarily used in residential wiring as branch circuits for outlets, switches, and other loads.
+Romex® NM-B is a nonmetallic-sheathed cable primarily used in residential wiring as branch circuits for outlets, switches, and other loads.

-Running exposed Romex in garage is not permitted by the NEC code.
-Romex can only be run in garage provided it is concealed behind 15-minute fire rated sheathing or within a conduit as specified by NEC code.
+The NEC code does not permit running exposed Romex in garage.
+Romex can only be run in a garage provided it is concealed behind 15-minute fire-rated sheathing or within a conduit as specified by the NEC code.

 Exposed Romex in Garage

-Romex® is in fact a brand name but the name has become generic and is used as to refer to all NM cables (even of other brands).
-So the term Romex shall be used to refer to all NM cables (even of other brands), throughout this article.
+Romex® is, in fact, a brand name, but the name has become generic and is used to refer to all NM cables (even of other brands).
+So, the term Romex shall be used to refer to all NM cables (even of other brands) throughout this article.

 Why Can’t Romex Be Exposed?